Top 20 Attractions in Ipoh (2024)

 Located around 200km north of Kuala Lumpur is Ipoh, the capital of Perak with a fast-growing population.
 Apart from that, it’s also one of Malaysia’s most popular cities for various food, activities and attractions.
-With so many places to visit, here are some of the top Ipoh attractions you should check out.
+With so many places to visit, here are some of the top attractions in Ipoh you should check out.

-One of the first must-visit Ipoh attractions is the Sultan Idris Shah II Mosque, also known as the Ipoh State Mosque.
+One of the first must-visit attractions in Ipoh is the Sultan Idris Shah II Mosque, also known as the Ipoh State Mosque.
 This mosque was completed in 1968 and is located opposite the Ipoh Railway Station, making it a convenient place to visit.
 One of the stand-out features of this mosque which has domes and a 38-metre high minaret, is the white walls.

 The white walls are decorated with tiny Islamic mosaic tiles that shine in the sunlight inside Ipoh’s biggest mosque.
 It also has a library, conference centre, and an open area that frequently doubles as a wedding location.